Our School Year Program

 - Activities include: art projects, athletics, science, holidays, drama, cultural enrichment, reading time, service projects and more

-- Children will be encouraged to suggest themes, clubs and activities
+- Children will be encouraged to suggest themes and activities

 - Free time is always available for those who prefer to “do their own thing”

 We place a great deal of emphasis on nutrition.
 We use the USDA “Choose My Plate” guidelines to educate our students about healthy eating.
 Since all food is sent from home, we offer parents workshops on nutrition, as well as ongoing tips about healthy lunchbox and snack ideas.
 Children who attend all day bring their lunch and snack from home.
-Water is made available all day, and we serve milk at lunch time through our optional “Lunch Time Milk Program”.
+Water is made available all day, and we serve milk at lunch time, sent in by parents who take turns sending in milk for their child’s class.
 We ask parents not to send sugary snacks, desserts or drinks.
 When sending in juice for your child, we ask that 100% juice only be sent in, and that it is limited to one 4-6 oz serving per day.

-We also offer a gardening curriculum through our “Giving Gardens”.
-Each classroom has its own raised garden bed.
-Each Fall, Spring and Summer we plant, nurture and tend a variety of vegetables in our gardens.
+We also offer a gardening curriculum in which each classroom has its own raised outdoor garden bed.
+Each Spring and Summer we plant, nurture and tend a variety of vegetables in our gardens.
 We also invite parents to help with weekend watering.
 This exposes children to how healthy food is grown, and provides them an opportunity to do meaningful work (growing food) and a chance to try the vegetables we grow.
-Our gardens were donated through a generous grant from “Helping Others Grow” a local non-profit organization.

 - Early Learners Preschool (2 years by October 1 of the school year)